MarkSMillman/MVCacheUtils/README.txt

 If no parameter file is provided the application looks for a default parameters file MVCacheUtils.json in the current folder.
 Command line arguments override any parameter file arguments.

+DEVELOPER NOTES:

+The messages sent to the Map Cache Server changed between 11c and 12g and only the CLEAR messages have been updated as of August 1, 2017.
+More problematically the response to any request appears to be "not enough parameters for the REST request".
+I expect that the solution is to modify MapCacheTools.sendRequests to package the request in a REST wrapper.
+Life used to be simpler.

+Mark Millman
+mark.millman@mizar.com